 How To Control And Remove Silverfish In The Home

 Silverfish get their name from the silver, scaly appearance of their tapered bodies.
 Adults can grow fairly large and metallic-looking, at a couple of centimetres, while the young are small, pale and easy to miss.
 They are nocturnal creatures that have become accustomed to the surroundings of a home, where there were once happy enough rooting around in leaf litter and bark.
 We mostly see them at night, unless disturbed from a hiding place during the day.
-They are quick and agile and wont stick around long if spotted.
+They are quick and agile and won’t stick around long if spotted.

-It is incredibly annoying to find little scuff marks and holes in the pages and covers of book.
+It is incredibly annoying to find little scuff marks and holes in the pages and covers of a book.
 It can be even worse if these creatures find their way into our photo albums and start munching through our treasured memories.
 It is worth checking any books and albums like this, as well as wardrobes and drawers of clothes.
 These insects also like to eat glue, mould and dead insects.
-In a way they provide their own little cleaning service, but at a cost.
+In a way, they provide their own little cleaning service, but at a cost.

 When a silverfish problem occurs cleaning and secondary pest treatments are required until they have been fully eliminated.
 Once fully eradicated it is best to do regular cleaning and vacuuming of harbouring areas.
 The most annoying aspect of living with silverfish means that we need to keep on top of the problem as much as possible.
 One of the easiest first steps is to keep checking and rearranging those shelves with books, photo albums and other items of paper.
 This stops the large adults from becoming too comfortable in one spot, taking over with the rest of the colony and causing havoc.